nathan-au/fiam-2026-factors/experiments/portfolio_buffer/README.md

 Test whether spending the turnover budget through an entry/hold rank buffer ("buy 10 / hold 50"), an L1 trade penalty, partial rebalancing, or an EMA-smoothed / Garleanu-Pedersen-lite aim signal raises the composite's net IR at equal or lower turnover, compared with the hard 10% one-way turnover cap used today.

 ## Hypothesis
 A hard cap keeps stale names by LP feasibility rather than by design; spending the same turnover on the names whose rank change is most informative should raise net IR.
-Pre-registered rule (docs/REDDIT_RESEARCH.md sec 2.1): adopt a variant if net IR >= control + 0.10 at equal or lower turnover **and** the paired monthly net-return difference vs the control has t >= 1.
+Pre-registered rule (docs/RESEARCH.md Part II sec 2.1): adopt a variant if net IR >= control + 0.10 at equal or lower turnover **and** the paired monthly net-return difference vs the control has t >= 1.

 ## Research origin
-docs/REDDIT_RESEARCH.md sec 2.1 (Blitz et al., FAJ 2023: on MSCI World constituents "buy 10 / hold 50" keeps net alpha above 6% while "buy 20 / hold 20" loses two-thirds to costs; r/quant threads 1rh2h0p / 1693f4p on no-trade bands and rank buffering; Garleanu-Pedersen 2013 "aim in front of the target") and docs/NEW.md sec 3.9 items 3-4 (cost-aware objective, signal smoothing).
+docs/RESEARCH.md Part II sec 2.1 (Blitz et al., FAJ 2023: on MSCI World constituents "buy 10 / hold 50" keeps net alpha above 6% while "buy 20 / hold 20" loses two-thirds to costs; r/quant threads 1rh2h0p / 1693f4p on no-trade bands and rank buffering; Garleanu-Pedersen 2013 "aim in front of the target") and docs/RESEARCH.md Part I sec 3.9 items 3-4 (cost-aware objective, signal smoothing).

 ## Implementation
 `lp2.py`-style redefinition of the LP with cfg keys `enter`/`hold` (a name may be long only if its score percentile is in the top `enter`, or it is already held long and still in the top `hold`; mirror for shorts; if the LP is infeasible the buffer is widened stepwise and this is logged as `buffer_months_widened`), `l1_lambda` (objective term lambda * sum|w - w_prev_drifted| replacing / complementing the hard cap), `trade_frac` (w = f * w_LP + (1 - f) * w_prev, gross renormalised to 2; leaves a small formation-beta residual, reported), and `ema_scores` (per-stock EMA of the composite over months with half-life 1/2/3 months, warm-started from 2015).
 Variants are listed in `V` inside `main()`.
 The `*_w2` variants use a 2% per-name cap because at the 1% cap a 10% entry zone (about 120 names) is barely feasible (the buffer had to widen in 37-62 of 68 months for the 10/x variants).